libriscv/drogon-sandbox/README.md

 ## Design

-Specialized sandboxes are instantiated for each request and immediately destroyed after the request ends in a ~microsecond.
+Specialized sandboxes are instantiated for each request and immediately destroyed after the request, all within a single microsecond.

-- [x] Ephemeral requests guarantees no request may affect another
+- [x] Ephemeral sandboxes gives hard guarantee that no request leaves traces in another
 - [x] Hot-reloading of tenant programs avoiding service restart
-- [x] All Drogon platforms are supported
+- [x] Enforced memory- and CPU- limits

-Note: This project is still a work-in-progress.
+Note: This project is written like a production system, but contains only the necessary parts for realistic benchmarking.
+A real production system would have implemented a lot of observability, logging, metering etc.

 ## Benchmarks

-Hello World multi-tenancy responses with 8, 32 and 64 threads.
+Sandboxed 'Hello World' responses with 8, 32 and 64 threads.

 ```sh
 $ ./wrk -c8 -t8 http://127.0.0.1:8080/z --latency